ZhiZe-ZG/TXBashLesson/Linux基础第二季/工具库——操作系统内核Linux.md

-        23.4 nohup: Run a command immune to hangups 23.5 stdbuf: Run a command with modified I/O stream buffering 23.6 timeout: Run a command with a time limit 24 Process control
+        23.4 nohup: Run a command immune to hangups 23.5 stdbuf: Run a command with modified I/O stream buffering 23.6 timeout: Run a command with a time limit 25 Delaying
-        24.1 kill: Send a signal to processes
-    25 Delaying
         25.1 sleep: Delay for a specified time
     26 Numeric operations